ThapaAbhishek/TaskManager/README.md

 Added a REST API controller that uses Data Access Object class where actual SQL query is present.
 The controller maps the respective SQL queries to respective REST APIs.

+# Validation Mechanism

+To validate input fields we can use spring validation.
+Now, the model class needs to have several validation logic like @NotBlank,@size etc. To enforce validation @Valid must be passed.
+Now the validation might throw error.
+To know which error is encountered a new class is created which advice controller to display respective help message.